Heirloom Sweet Potatoes

 Sweet potatoes are among many other heirloom fruits and vegetables, including carrots, beets, potatoes, tomatoes, corn and lettuce, grown today.

-Heirloom sweet potatoes can be found in specialty produce markets and some farmer’s markets; and, slips (plants) can be purchased from marketers like the Sand Hill Preservation Center.
+Heirloom sweet potatoes can be found in specialty produce markets and some farmer’s markets; and, slips (plants) can be purchased from marketers like the

 This marketer of sweet potatoes has been working to preserve heirloom varieties.
 They have set up a project that is both an educational tool and a concerted effort to preserve heirloom sweetpotatoes.
 They are working to ensure the preservation of as many varieties of sweet potatoes as possible.
-Check out their site, and others on our Links page (where to buy sweet potato slips), and consider ordering some of the heirloom varieties for your garden.
-Your taste buds will be glad you did.
+Check out their site, and others like

 New!
 Comments